Emmotes/ic_modron_library/docs/wren.md

 {:/nomarkdown}

 <span class="champIntro">Wren is normally a melee champion but her Warforged Sorcerer Glitch Form can make her a magic attacker instead.
 However - it is her Dwarf Monk form (melee) that is her dps spec.

-It is for this reason that I have included both the Magic and Non-Magic versions of the Magic core for Wren.</span>
+It is for this reason that I have included both the normal and Non-Magic variants of the Magic core for Wren.</span>

 <span class="modronColumn">
     <span class="buffboxCol" id="buffbox">